 Netflix is very popular, and for good reason.
 It's simple to use, available no matter your preferred platform, and it's packed full of great content both new and old.

-But although so many people use it, there are still some hidden features to Netflix that only a few know about.
+But even though it's so widely adopted, there are still some hidden features to Netflix only a few know about.
 Well, we're going to break open those secrets - so whether you're completely new to Netflix or an avid user, this is how to make the most of your subscription.

 Signing in and setting up